nameisjayant/composeOneScreens/Readme.md

-## Jetpack Compose One Screen Page UIS
+## Jetpack Compose Single Screen Page UIS

 <p> Aim of this repository is to design single screen page UIS with Jetpack Compose (mainly focus on the complex ui's).</p>